SvitlanaKo/documentation/user_guide/inventory/index.rst

 3. Edit inventory status and quantity in the respective columns by clicking on the current value, typing in the new one, and pressing **Enter**.

-Updated information is autmatically saved.
+Updated information is automatically saved.

 Per Product
 ~~~~~~~~~~~

-To manage quntities for a single product in multiple warehouses:
+To manage quantities for a single product in multiple warehouses:

 1. Navigate to the product details:

-   a) Click **Products > Prodcuts** in the main menu.
+   a) Click **Products > Products** in the main menu.
    b) Search for the necessary product and view its details.

 2. Click **Inventory** on the top right of the page.